Posted On:

 These weren’t just innocent mistakes; they were systemic failures rooted in decisions made at the very top.
 By cutting corners and caring more about making things easier for customers than being compliant, TD Bank basically became the go-to place for money launderers.
 The whole thing is now a glaring example of what happens when you put profits ahead of doing the right thing.

-A Price Too Steep to Ignore
+Was this A Price Too Steep to Ignore?

 Unsurprisingly, regulators jumped in quickly.
 In a coordinated move with the Federal Reserve Board, the OCC, and FinCEN, TD Bank was hit with massive penalties and had to agree to a three-year independent compliance monitor.
 The guilty plea and those hefty fines should be a loud wake-up call for anyone else in the financial sector who’s thinking of cutting compliance corners.